 The essence of bad hair growth is that it loses faster than it grows.
 We should know why the hair loses and how to treat it.

 1. Causes of hair loss

-2. How Chinese tea help with hair growth and hair care
+2. How Chinese tea can help with hair growth and hair care

 If you have an insufficient intake of fruits and vegetables, you may want to have a cup of tea every day to complement the nutrients.

-The ingredients of the volatile oil in the tea promote the decomposition of oil and help with digestion, and the tea itself is a light diet, which is beneficial to the seborrheic alopecia with severe hair oil.
+The ingredients of the volatile oil in the tea can promote the decomposition of grease and help with digestion, and the tea itself is a light diet, which can make people refreshed and is beneficial for the people with seborrheic alopecia.